HypixelDev/PublicAPI/Documentation/methods/guild.md

 		},
 		"ranks": [{
 			"name": "Member", // Display name
-			"permissions": [], // Permissions this rank has in "default": true, // Whether this rank is the defualt rank a user gets when they join a guild "tag": null, // Rank tag that appears in guild chat "created": 1532713597406, // Timestamp of rank creation "priority": 1 // Rank priority - Higher number = higher up in the heirarchy }, {
+			"permissions": [], // Array of the IDs of permissions this rank has "default": true, // Whether this rank is the defualt rank a user gets when they join a guild "tag": null, // Rank tag that appears in guild chat, or null if none "created": 1532713597406, // Timestamp of rank creation "priority": 1 // Rank priority - Higher number = higher up in the heirarchy }, {